Start here

 Two field names that look reasonable are deliberately rejected:

-Matter-level audit (selective-reveal defense)
+Folder-level audit (selective-reveal defense)

-GET https://app.satsignal.cloud/api/v1/matters/<slug>/anchors Authorization: Bearer <key with receipts:read>
+GET https://app.satsignal.cloud/api/v1/folders/<slug>/anchors Authorization: Bearer <key with proofs:read>

 Returns anchor_count

-plus an anchors[] array (bundle_id,
+plus an anchors[] array (proof_id,

 txid, mode, category,